-Keypads lack the communication functionality of Door Phones.
-They are only meant to to allow workers to enter an office and keep track of them.
+Keypads lack the communication functionality of door phones.
+They are only meant to allow employees to enter an office or a facility and keep track of them.

-The main distinction for keypads is if they contain proximity sensor or not.
+The main distinction for keypads is if they have a proximity sensor or not.
 A proximity sensor allows for entry using a magnetic card.
-Without it a worker will need to enter an access code.
-Keypads with proximity sensors can still have increased security mode that require a simple code to be entered even with the magnetic card verification.
+Without one, an employee will need to enter an access code.
+Keypads with a proximity sensor can still have an increased security mode that requires a simple code to be entered even with the magnetic card verification.

 Other considerations when buying a keypad are:

 - Number of user codes: This depends on the size of your office.
-For example if you have two hundred employees, a keypad that only supports one hundred codes may not cut it (assuming you want each employee to have a different code for accounting purposes instead of sharing codes).
+For example, if you have two hundred employees a keypad that only supports one hundred codes may not be sufficient (assuming you want each employee to have a different code for accounting purposes instead of sharing codes.)
 For most keypads, with at least 1000 users, this should not be an issue.
-But still keep an eye out on this specification if the keypad is needed for a large facility.
+But still, keep an eye out on this specification if the keypad is needed for a large facility.

 Some keypads allow for temporary visitor codes in addition to employee codes.